RemyPagli/RemyPagli/README.md

 - 👋 Hi, I’m @RemyPagli
 - 👀 I’m interested in anything related to web development
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning react js/typescript
-- 📫 How to reach me officialpaglinawanit@gmail.com
+- 📫 Contact me at officialpaglinawanit@gmail.com

 <!---
 RemyPagli/RemyPagli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.